19 Things to Do on A Rainy Day in Asheville, NC

 In culture-rich Asheville, a growing number of museums will help you explore science, art, music and history.
 Asheville’s museums are highly interactive, giving you the opportunity for a hands on experience.

-Visit the family-friendly Asheville Museum of Science, dive into the life and work of music pioneer Dr. Bob Moog at the Moogseum or take a stroll through the new Asheville Art Museum (set to open in late Summer 2019).
-The Black Mountain College Museum and Arts Center provides you the chance to see fresh exhibitions (rotating every four months) and you can roll back the clock and admire gorgeous vintage automobiles at the Antique Car Museum in Grovewood Village.
+The Black Mountain College Museum and Arts Center provides you the chance to see fresh exhibitions (rotating every four months) and you can roll back the clock and admire gorgeous vintage automobiles at the Antique Car Museum in Grovewood Village (open April through December).

 For a full list of museums, see our guide to museums in Asheville.